ik-web/obliksoft_testing/README.md

 ## Description:

->The project must be implemented on the following stack:
+The project must be implemented on the following stack:
->1.
-React 16+
+1. React 16+
->2.
-Redux + Redux toolkit (slice)
+2. Redux + Redux toolkit (slice)
->3.
-Typescript
+3. Typescript
->4.
-React Router Dom v6
+4. React Router Dom v6
->5.
-Any UI library or libraries can be used
+5. Any UI library or libraries can be used
 ---
 - The layout should be px perf
 - Validations: